Though supplies for civilians were limited, Dr. Morris Collen’s wartime use of penicillin to treat workers’ pneumonia saved lives.

 But this was wartime, and supplies were limited.
 Ninety percent went to servicemen fighting overseas, and only the remainder was allocated for distribution in the United States.
 Collen:

 Later a 15-year-old boy developed a blood clot on his brain, following a case of severe sinusitis.
-Death results in nearly 100 per cent of such cases.
+Death results in nearly 100% of such cases.
 This time penicillin was used.
 The hospital record reads, "Patient completely recovered.
 Discharged from hospital."

-Until few months ago, the Army and Navy took the whole production of penicillin.
+Until a few months ago, the Army and Navy took the whole production of penicillin.
 When military stockpiles had been built, the National Research Council began to release penicillin for civilian needs.
 It is still difficult to obtain.
-Only three hospitals in this area are allowed a supply.
-They are the three hospitals in the area which treat the largest number of patients.
+Only 3 hospitals in this area are allowed a supply.
+They are the 3 hospitals in the area which treat the largest number of patients.
 The Permanente Foundation is one of the institutions which is allowed to buy it.

-While the war raged on two fronts, Collen published the seminal article on his civilian treatment experiences.
-His summary showed remarkable results:[ii] “A series of 646 consecutive patients with pneumococcic pneumonia were treated with combined sulfadiazine and penicillin therapy with a resulting mortality rate of 1.1 percent.”
+While the war raged on 2 fronts, Dr. Collen published the seminal article on his civilian treatment experiences.
+His summary showed remarkable results:[ii] “A series of 646 consecutive patients with pneumococcic pneumonia were treated with combined sulfadiazine and penicillin therapy with a resulting mortality rate of 1.1%.”